-Are you worried that using the internet could be costing your privacy because websites track you?
+Are you concerned that using the internet could compromise your privacy because websites track your online activities?

 Whether you love online shopping or you’re an amateur gamer, it’s entirely possible that the websites you use could be storing your data.
 Most sites track (or ask to track) aspects of your online behavior, including your browsing habits and the type of products you usually want to buy.